-A child of compulsory school age has a learning difficulty or disability if he or she:
+A child of compulsory school age has a learning difficulty or disability if he/she/they

-- a) has a significantly greater difficulty in learning than the majority of pupils of the same age; or - b) has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools; and - c) are under compulsory school age and fall within the definition at (a) or (b) above or would do so if special educational provision was not made for them.
+- a) has a significantly greater difficulty in learning than most students of the same age; or - b) has a disability which prevents or hinders him/her/they from making use of facilities of a kind generally provided for others of the same age in mainstream schools; and - c) are under compulsory school age and fall within the definition at (a) or (b) above or would do so if special educational provision was not made for them.

-Pupils must not be regarded as having a learning difficulty solely because the language or form of language of their home is different from the language in which they will be taught.
+Students must not be regarded as having a learning difficulty solely because the language or form of language of their home is different from the language in which they will be taught.

-The SEND policy details how Ripon Grammar School will do its best to ensure that the necessary provisions are made for any pupil who has Special Educational Needs and/or Disabilities and that such requirements are made known to all who are likely to teach them.
+The SEND policy details how Ripon Grammar School will do its best to ensure that the necessary provisions are made for any student who has special educational needs and/or disabilities and that such requirements are made known to all who are likely to teach them.

-The school will do its best to ensure that teachers in the school are able to identify and provide for those pupils who have SEND.
+The school will do its best to ensure that teachers in the school are able to identify and provide for those students who have SEND.

-The school will do its best to allow pupils with SEND to join in the activities within the school with pupils who do not have SEND, so far as is reasonably practical and compatible with the child receiving the special educational provision and the efficient education of the pupils with whom they are educated.
+The school will do its best to allow students with SEND to join in the activities within the school with students who do not have SEND, so far as is reasonably practical and compatible with the child receiving the special educational provision and the efficient education of the students with whom they are educated.

-The school will have regard to the Code of Practice when carrying out its duties toward all pupils with SEND and ensure that parents are notified of a decision by the school that SEND provision is being made for their child.
+The school will have regard to the Code of Practice when carrying out its duties toward all students with SEND and ensure that parents are notified of a decision by the school that SEND provision is being made for their child.